huaxiaoliu/huaxiaoliu.github.io/_pages/about.md

 NEWS
 ======
+2024/9      Two reasearch papers were published on ACM Transactions on Design Automation of Electronic Systems(TODAES) and Information and Software Technology(IST)

 2024/6      Our reasearch paper was accepted by IEEE Transactions on Software Engineering(TSE)

 2023/11     Two reasearch papers were accepted by IEEE Transactions on Software Engineering(TSE)